nf-core/rnaseq/docs/usage.md

 - If `--additional_fasta` is provided then the features in this file (e.g. ERCC spike-ins) will be automatically concatenated onto both the reference FASTA file as well as the GTF annotation before building the appropriate indices.
 - When using `--aligner star_rsem`, both the STAR and RSEM indices should be present in the path specified by `--rsem_index` (see [#568](https://github.com/nf-core/rnaseq/issues/568)).

+#### Indices

+By default, indices are generated dynamically by the workflow for tools such as STAR and Salmon.
+Since indexing is an expensive process in time and resources you should ensure that it is only done once, by retaining the indices generated from each batch of reference files:

+- the `--save_reference` parameter will save your indices in your results directory
+- the `--skip_alignment --skip_pseudo_alignment` will disable other processes if you'd like to do an 'indexing only' workflow run.

+Once you have the indices from a workflow run you should save them somewhere central and reuse them in subsequent runs using custom config files or command line parameters such as `--star_index '/path/to/STAR/index/'`.

 #### Gencode

 If you are using [GENCODE](https://www.gencodegenes.org/) reference genome files please specify the `--gencode` parameter because the format of these files is slightly different to ENSEMBL genome files: